ferrolho/away-at-edinburgh/_posts/2017-04-12-friends-and-family.markdown

 	</figcaption>
 </figure>

-Edinburgh always seems to surprise me, and this time it was in a very funny way.
-While we were chilling, a drunk guy came running around from a cop, still hanging on to his beloved wine bottle.
+Edinburgh always seems to surprise me, and this time in a very funny way.
+While we were chilling, a drunk guy appeared out of nowhere running away from a cop, still hanging on to his beloved wine bottle.

-After jumping - he barely made it, really - that very same iron fence in the picture above, he though he had outrun the cop.
-But no, the policeman simply had gone down the stairs instead of cutting through the grass.
+After jumping - he barely made it, really - that very same iron fence in the picture above, he thought he had outrun the cop.
+But no, the policeman had simply gone down the stairs instead of cutting through the grass.

 It was very entertaining to see the fugitive slowing his pace, going for a sip, looking up towards Princes Street to make sure the policeman had quit the pursuit, and not seeing the cop actually catching up with him from behind.